daedalus/interesting-keys/README.md

 # interesting-keys
-Interesting collected (leaked) encryption/decryption keys
+Interesting collected (leaked and already in public domain) encryption/decryption keys

 Any contribution is welcome